Skip to Content

 Cape Coral Divorce Attorney

-Every family is unique and as a result, legal matters can be especially complex.
-Our compassionate team of legal representatives understands the toll divorce may take on a family and we provide the support and trustworthy counsel our clients need.
+Every family is unique, and as a result, legal matters can be especially complex.
+Our compassionate team of legal representatives understands the toll divorce may take on a family, and we provide the support and trustworthy counsel our clients need.
 With legal strategies tailored specifically to our client’s needs, they can build a strong foundation for a brighter future.

-Call our Cape Coral divorce attorney at (239) 319-4441 today.
+Call our Cape Coral divorce lawyer at (239) 319-4441 or contact us online today.

-Do You Need Grounds for Divorce in FL?
+Understanding Grounds for Divorce in FL

 In some states, spouses need to provide grounds for divorce when filing, but in Florida, spouses only need to state that the marriage is irretrievably broken or that one spouse was mentally incapacitated for at least three years before the divorce is filed.
 A marriage is irretrievably broken when spouses cannot reach a resolution on any matter and the relationship breaks down entirely.
 Another widely used term, irreconcilable differences, is often used to describe this breakdown.

-Property Division
+Property Division Process in Cape Coral

-Florida is not a community property state which means the court will divide property equitably depending on specific factors.
+Florida is not a community property state, which means the court will divide property equitably depending on specific factors.
 These factors include:

 • Each spouse’s income